Lee Zeldin

 Zeldin was active in election interference in 2020.
 In a text to Mark Meadows sent the day before the 2020 election was called for Joe Biden (obtained by the January 6th Committee), Zeldin suggested ways in which they could discredit the results.
 Zeldin wrote: “Mark, 2 ideas: 1) upload vetted voting irregularities (videos, etc) onto one narrowly focused, credible microsite with a donation link for the Presidents [sic] legal fund for all of us to reference.
 Needs to be done instantly.”
 On January 6th, after the violence had abated, then-Rep. Zeldin gave a speech on the House floor, in which he continued to spout debunked claims that poll watchers were denied access to vote-counting.
 In the early morning hours of January 7th, Zeldin voted to overturn the Arizona and Pennsylvania election results.

-In May 2021, Zeldin was the only member of the Long Island congressional delegation that voted against the formation of the bipartisan House Select Committee to investigate the January 6th attack on the Capitol.
+In May 2021, Zeldin was the only member of the Long Island congressional delegation who voted against the formation of the bipartisan House Select Committee to investigate the January 6th attack on the Capitol.

 In April 2023, Zeldin claimed that the New York State indictment against Trump for falsifying business records “reeks of being a political prosecution.”
 He also argued that it “will make Donald Trump even stronger” for both the primary and possibly general elections.